 Our personal injury attorneys have vast experience in handling premises liability cases and have been doing it for many years.
 We have helped many clients in Montgomery and throughout Alabama.
 We want to help you too!

 Suppose you were hurt while on a municipality’s property or someone else’s property; in that case, you should speak with a Montgomery premises liability attorney at Mike Bell immediately to see if you have a case and go through your legal options and rights.
-Call 866-6MB-WINS to arrange an obligation-free, no-charge case evaluation.
+Call 334-666-5000 to arrange an obligation-free, no-charge case evaluation.

 According to Alabama laws, all property/landowners have a duty of care to anyone who visits their property.
 This means they must take care of their property to ensure the safety of visitors.
 When property/landowners or the property managers fail to take care of or secure the premises, and someone gets injured, that owner or property manager may be responsible for compensating you.